ljdyer/ljdyer-minihack/README.md

     <td align="center" width="15%" style="width:33%; text-align:center"><a href="#">Mini Hack 14</a><br>20 Dec 2021</td>
     <td align="center" width="25%" style="width:33%; text-align:center"><a href="#"><img src="https://github.com/ljdyer/readme-img/blob/main/minihack14.png"></img></a></td>
     <td align="center" width="15%" style="width:33%; text-align:center"><em>display as many words as you can that rhyme in 30 seconds</em></td>
-    <td align="center" width="30%" style="width:33%; text-align:center">Worked with my team to find the highest-scoring group of rhyming words from the cmudict corpus using Python and display them on the screen using HTML, JavaScript and CSS.</td>
+    <td align="center" width="30%" style="width:33%; text-align:center">Worked with <a href="https://github.com/pgillett">Peter Gillett</a> to find the highest-scoring group of rhyming words from the cmudict corpus using Python and display them on the screen using HTML, JavaScript and CSS.</td>
-    <td align="center" width="5%" style="width:33%; text-align:center">></td>
+    <td align="center" width="5%" style="width:33%; text-align:center"></td>
   </tr>

   <!-- Mini Hack 13 -->